-The richly diverse Hawaiian dry forest is the most species rich biome on the islands.
+The richly diverse Hawaiian dry forest is the most species-rich biome on the islands.
 It contains more flowering and fragrant plants than any other ecosystem in the state.

-Early Hawaiians used koa wood to build their seafaring canoes, pua kala, Hawaiian poppy, for medicinal treatments, and the buoyant wiliwili for surfboards.
+Early Hawaiians used koa wood to build their seafaring canoes; pua kala, Hawaiian poppy, for medicinal treatments; and the buoyant wiliwili for surfboards.
 The plants fed a whole ecosystem of life, from bacteria and fungi to a colorful array of birds unlike any others on Earth.

 Two centuries of human development, voracious overharvesting of the forests’ unique hardwoods, unsustainable grazing, wildfires, and invasive species competition have destroyed more than 90% of this unique ecosystem, making it one of the rarest on Earth.
 Of the 2,700 species the US Fish and Wildlife Service lists as endangered, nearly 1 in 5 are from Hawaiʻi.

-Pacific Flight lies in the North Kohala region of Hawaiʻi Island, about 400 feet above sea level.
+Pacific Flight at Kaupalaoa lies in the North Kohala region of Hawaiʻi Island, about 400 feet above sea level.
 It receives just 13 inches of rain per year, making it one of the driest regions on the Island, and among the most difficult to restore.

 The native trees that once covered the area helped absorb water during the few heavy rainfall events each year, cool the soil, and slow wind storms.
 Denuded of this cover, the area has desertified and huge wind surges have become common, making it difficult for native trees, shrubs, and groundcovers to return.

 To overcome these harsh conditions, we needed supplemental freshwater to help new trees establish deep root systems.
 In 2017, we built a half-acre solar-powered desalination system.
-It's the world’s largest fully solar-powered system of its kind.
-The equipment purifies 128,000 liters (34,000 gallons) of brackish well water per day, storing the freshwater outputs in three 50,000 gallon water tanks to irrigate the site.
+It’s the world’s largest fully solar-powered system of its kind.
+The equipment purifies 128,000 liters (34,000 gallons) of brackish well water per day, storing the freshwater outputs in three 50,000-gallon water tanks to irrigate the site.

 Next, our work turned to the soil.
 After removing all invasive weeds, we added organic material and mushroom mulch from a nearby farm to reduce water loss and feed beneficial soil bacteria.
 The richer soil increases drought resilience and encourages plant establishment.